chanagershom/posts/Container-support.md

 ## Overview

 Cloudify supports integrations with Docker and Docker-based container managers, including Docker, Docker Swarm, Docker Compose, Kubernetes, and Apache Mesos.
-At a minimum, Cloudify supports the creation, scaling, and healing of the platforms themselves.
-For Kubernetes and Docker Swarm, service orchestration is also supported.
-When orchestrating other orchestrators (e.g. Kubernetes, Swarm, Mesos), the Cloudify philosophy is to lightly integrate so that native descriptors can be used if desired.
-Options are also provided to use TOSCA based configuration for services, but support is more limited than native descriptors.
+Cloudify can both manage container infrastructure, and/or orchestrate the services that run on container platforms.
+When orchestrating container orchestrators such as Kubernetes, Docker Swarm, and Mesos), Cloudify provides infrastructure management capabilities such as installation, auto healing and scaling.
+When orchestrating services on these platforms, Cloudify integrates seamlessly with native descriptors to not only support container cluster service deployment, but also to enable orchestrations that encompass systems beyond the edges of the container cluster.

 ## Docker Plugin